An algebraic approach to gravitational quantum mechanics: Declarations

 \section{Declarations}

-The authors did not receive support from any organization for the submitted work.\\ The authors have no conflicts of interest to declare that are relevant to the content of this article.
+{\red The authors did not receive any other support from any organization for the submitted work besides that mentioned in above acknowledgment.}\\ The authors have no conflicts of interest to declare that are relevant to the content of this article.\\ Data Availability Statement: No Data associated in the manuscript.